 Research shows that when students do their pre-class readings, and when they have the opportunity to discuss the material, it increases their understanding of the concepts, inspires them to participate more in class, and ultimately helps them perform better on exams (Miller, et al. 2018 ).

-In Perusall, you can upload a variety of materials—PDFs, Word documents, Excel files, videos, images, ePub ebooks, and some websites—and assign your students to read, annotate, and discuss the materials with each other.
-It has engaging social media features, such as likes or upvotes and hashtags to make searching for topics easier.
+- Upload a variety of materials—PDFs, Word documents, Excel files, videos, images, ePub ebooks, and some websites—and assign your students to read, annotate, and discuss the materials with each other.

 UVM has a Perusall license and for the tool to work in sync with Blackboard, it MUST be initiated within a Blackboard course (not on the Perusall website directly).
 This platform is secure, FERPA compliant, and ad-free.